crespohector/welcome-to-mod-7/README.md

 ---
 ## Lecture Questions Emoji System

-Because TA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address.
-The TA's will use slack reaction emojis to communicate the status of your question.
+Because IA's are asked to answer all questions asynchronously when possible and because capstone issues can often take hours to address, the IA's will use slack reaction emojis to communicate the status of your question.
 Please pay attention to these emojis and consider them official communication.
 If it seems odd to take emojis seriously welcome to the tech world!

 # 👀
-The eyeballs mean the TA's are aware of the question and are looking into it / discussing it in the Staff Room.
-There may be other questions ahead of yours and it make take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided etc.
+The eyeballs mean the IA's are aware of the question and are looking into it / discussing it in the Staff Room.
+There may be other questions ahead of yours and it make take time to resolve the question based on the complexity of the problem and how clear the question was, if screenshots or commits were provided, etc.

 # ✅
-The green check means that a TA or the student has confirmed that the question has been resolved.
-If this isn't correct tag one of the TA's in the thread or re-post the question.
+The green check means that an IA or the student has confirmed that the question has been resolved.
+If this isn't correct, tag one of the IA's in the thread or re-post the question.

 # ☑️
-The gray or blue check means the question seems to have been resolved by a TA or other student but is awaiting some form of confirmation.
+The gray or blue check means the question seems to have been resolved by an IA or other student but is awaiting some form of confirmation.

 # ⚠️ or ❌
 The alert emoji means the question may not be specific enough or may not show clear evidence of independent student research on AAO, Stack Overflow, Google etc. Please do not interpret this in any negative way.
-Do not hesitate to ask questions, TA's are here to help and guide in answering questions.
+Do not hesitate to ask questions, IA's are here to help and guide in answering questions.
 Fomulating good questions is a great skill to aquire as a software engineer and it does take practice.
 So, don't hesitate!

-Before the TA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.
+Before the IA's can effectively address the question, the student will need to add more information, screenshots, a description of what you have done so far in terms of research and solution attempts and/or a link to the repo with a recent commit message clearly describing the issue.

-Once you have revised the question, tag the TAs or re-post a new version of the question in the lecture questions channel.
+Once you have revised the question, tag the IAs or re-post a new version of the question in the lecture questions channel.

 ### Good Question Template